MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

     predictor_load.add_input(x=person_x)

-If you don’t specify an ypred in the add_input method, SmartPredictor will use its predict method to automatically affect the predicted value to ypred.
+If you don’t specify an ypred in the add_input method, SmartPredictor use its predict method to automatically affect the predicted value to ypred.

 Make prediction
 ^^^^^^^^^^^^^^^

-Then, we can see that ypred is automatically computed in add_input method by checking the attribute data[“ypred”] thanks to our model trained and the new dataset given.
+Let’s display ypred which has been automatically computed in add_input method.

 .. code:: ipython3